TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imagelinkwrap/Index.rst

    Description
-         If set to "1", the image will be opened in a new window which is fitted to the dimensions of the image!
+         If set to "1", the image will be opened in a new window which is fit to the dimensions of the image!

-         You can also use stdWrap here.

-   Default

 .. container:: table-row